Reserve raises another $10M and plans new software for restaurants

 Next up, according to co-founder and CEO Greg Hong, is the launch of a new, “best in class” table management product in the second quarter of 2017.

 It might look like Reserve’s focus has shifted from its dining app to restaurant software (and certainly its business model has shifted from charging diners per reservation to charging restaurants a flat monthly fee), but Hong said it’s all part of the same vision.
-He admitted that first, he “didn’t fully have have my arms wrapped around that alignment with those restaurant communities,” which is why the company’s put such a focus on building out tools for those restaurants.
+He admitted that first, he “didn’t fully have my arms wrapped around that alignment with those restaurant communities,” which is why the company’s put such a focus on building out tools for those restaurants.
 But he also said Reserve has always been a “two-sided marketplace” that needs to serve both restaurants and diners.

 The company is also announcing its nationwide launch, which means that restaurants anywhere in the United States (not just in cities like New York, San Francisco and Los Angeles) can use Reserve’s software.
 Reserve says it has already been used by more than 500 restaurants to seat nearly 9 million diners.